focus-editor/focus/LOG.md

 # TODO
-- Set an application icon
 - Detect that scale has changed and print a message
-    - Make the application DPI-aware per monitor in the manifest
 - Display some text with newlines

 - Implement semantic highlighting